 In the first draft, Rita Moreno as Zelda Zanders was to sing "I Got A Feeling You're Fooling", but after script revisions the song was used in the montage before the number, "Beautiful Girl", along with "The Wedding Of The Painted Doll" and "Should I".

 Jean Hagen had some previous experience in playing the role of Lina Lamont.
-Just a couple of years earlier , in her first film appearance, she played the role of a ditzy female in Adam's Rib.
-That time as a brunette.
+Just a couple of years earlier she played the role of a ditzy female in Adam's Rib (1949), her film debut, but as a brunette.

 Debbie Reynolds had to rub her eyes with onions to make herself cry for the penultimate scene in the movie, when Kelly tells the audience that she, and not Lina, is the real star of "The Dancing Cavalier."